 Each day, choose 1 literacy and 1 numeracy task and either 1 expressive arts/STEM challenge OR 1 from the separate P.E. challenge grid.
 If you choose an expressive arts/STEM challenge on day 1, make sure you choose a P.E. challenge on day 2 or vice versa.
-Parents/Carers please remember that you may need to modify some of the activities to the specific level that your child is currently working at.
+Parents/Carers please remember that you may need to modify some of the activities to suit the specific level that your child is currently working at.
 Send pictures/videos of your completed task to your teacher on TEAMS if you can.